mhdominguez/SVF/README.md

 ## Basic usage
 Each of the python scripts proposed here can be run from a terminal in the following way:

-`python SVF-prop.py`
+`python SVF-prop.py csv-parameter-files/SVF-prop.csv`

-`python tissue-bw-prop.py`
+`python tissue-bw-prop.py csv-parameter-files/tissue-bw-prop.csv`

-The user is then prompted to provide a parameter csv file (examples provided in the folder csv-parameter-files).
-The path to the parameter file should then be typed in the terminal.
+The user should modify the parameter files prior to running with the correct information.
+Note, the first line of each .csv parameter file contains the field delimeter used for the rest of the file; in other words, the user can use a different delimeter than `###` or `'` if desired.

 ## Dependencies
 Some dependecies are requiered: